 Internet Relay Chat n. a system allowing two or more users to send text messages to one another in real time; (also) the notional space in which such messaging takes place; abbreviated IRC.In quot.
 1989: a program facilitating use of this system.

-Internet shopping n. shopping carried out on the Internet; the ordering of goods and services via the Internet; cf. home shopping n., online shopping n. at online adj. and adv.
-Special uses.
+internet shopping n. shopping carried out on the internet; the ordering of goods and services via the internet; cf. home shopping n., online shopping n. at online adj. and adv.
+Compounds.

 ► indicates date of composition for this text (as opposed to date of documentary evidence).
 More